Therapeutic help to free you of the pain of bereavement, grief or loss

 Losing someone you love is painful and it can be a challenge to deal with the upheaval which bereavement creates.
-For some it's simply a case of moving on and readjusting; however for many people the upheaval of dealing with the grief can go on for far longer than you ever expected, with feelings and emotions appearing for no logical reason.
+For some it's simply a case of moving on and readjusting; however for many people the grief can go on longer than you ever expected, with feelings and emotions appearing for no logical reason.

 A song on the radio, a particular food, a smell or a sound can bring back memories, some happy, some sad.